Wetpaint3/movie_project/README.md

 What are some factors that highly rated movies have in common?

-We wanted to see if there were any relationships between movies with high ratings and other movie factors such as genre and director.
+We wanted to see if t   here were any relationships between movies with high ratings and other movie factors such as genre and director.

 We also wanted to look at the monetary aspect of high rated movies--mainly, the relationships between genre and budget, revenue, and profit.